Medically reviewed by Drugs.com. Last updated on Aug 1, 2022.

 Cumulative Radiation Exposure: Long-Term Risk of Cancer

 Rubidium Rb 82 chloride injection, similar to other radiopharmaceuticals, contributes to a patient’s overall long-term cumulative radiation exposure.
 Long-term cumulative radiation exposure is associated with an increased risk of cancer.
-Use the lowest dose of rubidium Rb 82 chloride injection necessary for imaging and ensure safe handling to protect the patient and health care worker [see Dosage and Administration (2.2) and (2.3)].
-Encourage patients to void as soon as a study is completed and as often as possible thereafter for at least one hour.
+Use the lowest dose of rubidium Rb 82 chloride injection necessary for imaging and ensure safe handling to protect the patient and health care worker [see Dosage and Administration (2.1) and (2.2)].
+Encourage patients to void as soon as a study is completed and as often as possible thereafter for a least one hour.

 The following serious adverse reactions have been identified during postapproval use of Cardiogen-82.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure.

-Unintended radiation exposure has occurred in some patients who received rubidium Rb 82 chloride injections at clinical sites where generator eluate testing appeared insufficient [see Boxed Warning, Warnings and Precautions (5.1), and Dosage and Administration (2.5)].
+Excess radiation exposure has occurred in some patients who received rubidium Rb 82 chloride injections at clinical sites where generator eluate testing appeared insufficient [see Boxed Warning, Warnings and Precautions (5.2), and Dosage and Administration (2.6 or 2.7)].

 USE IN SPECIFIC POPULATIONS

+There are no data available on the use of rubidium Rb 82 chloride in pregnant women.
 Animal reproductive studies have not been conducted with rubidium Rb 82 chloride injection.
-It is also not known whether rubidium Rb 82 chloride injection can cause fetal harm when administered to a pregnant woman; however, all radiopharmaceuticals have the potential to cause fetal harm depending on the fetal stage of development and the magnitude of the radiation dose.
-If considering rubidium Rb 82 chloride injection administration to a pregnant woman, inform the patient about the potential for adverse pregnancy outcomes based on the radiation dose from rubidium Rb-82 and the gestational timing of exposure.
-Administer rubidium Rb-82 to a pregnant woman only if clearly needed.
+However, all radiopharmaceuticals have the potential to cause fetal harm depending on the fetal stage of development and the magnitude of the radiation dose.
+If considering rubidium Rb 82 chloride injection administration to a pregnant woman, inform the patient about the potential for adverse pregnancy outcomes based on the radiation dose from rubidium Rb 82 and the gestational timing of exposure.

-Rb-82 decays by positron emission and associated gamma emission with a physical half-life of 75 seconds.4 Table 4 shows the annihilation photons released following positron emission which are useful for detection and imaging studies.
+Rb 82 decays by positron emission and associated gamma emission with a physical half-life of 75 seconds.4 Table 5 shows the annihilation photons released following positron emission which are useful for detection and imaging studies.